wyang342/news-site-V/README.md

 Password fields are slightly different than text inputs (`<input type="text">`.
 Password input fields hide the text that's typed into the text field, as you're probably familiar.

-If you're using react-bootstrap, revisit [this](https://reactstrap.github.io/components/form/) section for examples of how to create a password field using the components from that library.
+If you're using `react-bootstrap`, revisit [this](https://reactstrap.github.io/components/form/) section for examples of how to create a password field using the components from that library.
+Or if you're using `reactstrap`, documentation can be found [here](https://reactstrap.github.io/components/form/).
 If you're using vanilla HTML, a password input field would look like this:  `<input type="password" />`

 After you have form UI completed, attach an event listener to the form's onSubmit event.
 In your event handler, simply console.log the values in the email and password fields.

 ## Secondary Objectives
 If you haven't noticed, there is a bit of a flaw in our AddArticle.js component - there is no error handling.
 If you go to the AddArticle.js page, leave all of the form fields empty, and push submit, the API request to submit the article will fail but no messaging is portrayed.

-This can be alleviated by adding a bit more logic into the ArticlesAPI.addArticle().then() callback function.
+This can be alleviated by adding a bit more logic into the `ArticlesAPI.addArticle().then()` callback function.
 When the required data isn't submitted, the API will respond with a JSON object that contains an "error" key.  "error" is an object that contains details about the error - an error message, the fields that were invalid.
-If you store this data into the AddArticle.js component's state, it will be possible to render() information about errors when they exist.
+If you store this data into the AddArticle.js component's state, it will be possible to `render()` information about errors when they exist.
 As far as the specifics, I leave that up to you.

+As always, if you finish early, go ahead and create your `functional-version` branch and refactor!